-By prompting the candidate with this question, you gain a sense of how they exude leadership in their day to day.
+By prompting the candidate with this question, you gain a sense of how they exude leadership.

 3. Describe the most challenging written technical report you’ve ever had to produce…

 This question is designed to test the candidate’s writing and/or communication skills.
-A successful answer will show evidence of how they overcame such a complex report, with a deep understanding of how they achieved this.
+A successful answer will show evidence of how they overcame such a complex report, with an understanding of how they achieved this.